meilisearch/documentation/learn/what_is_meilisearch/README.md

 ## Give it a try!

-Instead of showing you examples, why not just invite you to test MeiliSearch interactively in the **out-of-the-box web interface** we deliver?
+Instead of showing you examples, why not just invite you to test MeiliSearch interactively in the **out-of-the-box search preview interface** we deliver?

 There's no need to write a single line of front-end code.
-All you need to do is follow [this guide](/reference/features/web_interface.md) to give the search engine a try!
+All you need to do is follow [this guide](/learn/what_is_meilisearch/search_preview.md) to give the search engine a try!

 ![web interface](/web-interface.png)